Additional Resources / FAQ / Key Definitions

 Like the RSDP Idea Brief process, the ESMC process is focused on connecting communities to the full breadth of the University’s researchers and resources to address issues and strengthen a community.
 However, the ESMC process does not fund the completion of projects, but rather builds up the information and materials needed for communities to pursue additional funding.

-In addition, ESMC is specifically directed at resilient infrastructure (see definition), with the goal of positioning small communities to benefit from a wide range of future funding.
+In addition, ESMC is specifically directed at resilient infrastructure (see definition), with the goal of positioning small communities to benefit from a wide range of future funding, and to better coordinate investments in infrastructure with community needs and priorities

 What other considerations will be taken in making final decisions beyond community size?

 The ESMC process will evaluate potential participants based on several criteria.
 See the full list of eligibility and selection criteria.
-While eligibility is largely based on jurisdiction size, preference in selection will be given to communities with lower staff capacity and/or limited fiscal resources (which may be evaluated in multiple ways, including receiving Local Government Aid, total tax base, size of jurisdictional workforce, etc.).
+While eligibility is largely based on jurisdiction size, preference in selection of short term and tactical actions will be given to communities with lower staff capacity and/or limited fiscal resources.
+Community Futures-only: Priority will be given to communities that have the capacity to engage in Community Futures work but have limited staff capacity and/or financial resources (for example total tax base, poverty levels, size of jurisdictional workforce).